jleben/arrp/README.md

 Note that `/` is common division which always results in a real value, whereas `:` is integer division, which always results in an integer.

-When an operand is a stream, the operation will be performed once for each element of the stream.
-The elements are considered to be of type `real`.

-The result of an operation between a stream and a scalar is an equal-sized stream computed by performing the operation on each value of the stream and the same scalar.
+An operation between a stream or range and a scalar is performed once for each element in the stream or range as one operand, and every time the same scalar as the second operand.
+The result is a stream of the same size as the operand stream or range.

-If both operands are streams, they must be of the same size and will result in a stream of the same size.
+When both operands are streams or ranges, they must be of the same size.
+The operation is performed for each pair of elements in one and the other stream or range at an equal position.

+Elements of a stream are of type `real` and elements of a range are of type `int`.

 #### Transposition